Forty-Bot/linux-checklist/README.md

 		1. `sudo ls -Ra *`
 		1. Look in any directories which show up for media files/tools and/or "hacking tools."
 	1. Enforce  Password Requirements.
+		1. **IMPORTANT** Change all passwords to satisfy the rules below, If you dont you will NOT be able to login.
 		1. Add or change password expiration requirements to `/etc/login.defs`.

 			```